Married Couples with Children

 Don’t navigate the mine field of blended family planning without first having an experienced guide walk you through it!

 We have enlisted the help of two of the nation’s leading experts in this field - - estate planning attorney, L. Paul Hood, Jr. and Money Coach, Emily Bouchard - - co-authors of the book, Estate Planning for the Blended Family.
-Together, the two of them put together an updated 3-part series entitled, “Estate Planning for the Modern Blended Family”, to alert you to the blended family traps and liabilities (and, more importantly, how to avoid them).
+Together, the two of them put together a special 3-part series entitled, “Estate Planning for the Modern Blended Family”, to alert you to the blended family traps and liabilities (and, more importantly, how to avoid them).

 Session 1: Sorting Through the Key Issues of the Initial Consultation & Successfully Engaging the Married Couple with a Blended Family